This post was originally published on my blog, at platis.solutions.

 Their efforts did not go unnoticed and they received a surprisingly large coverage by mainstream Greek media (e.g. [Huffington Post], [ERT], [NewsIT], [Rodiaki]).
 People were very surprised and excited with the innovative aspects that a small team of volunteer students could implement, despite being based on a remote island.
 And all this achieved, with the very limited resources a public school can offer for extra-curricular activities.
 Their latest success, was the coverage on an article (in Greek) and the front page of “Ethnos”, which is one of the largest and most known newspapers in the country.

 Furthermore, below you can find some of the TV coverage on B-hapi.
 The videos are in Greek but some of them have English subtitles.

 Finally, a short overview of the team’s activities, including both the development of the autonomous vehicle and B-xapi.

-So what is next?
-Find sponsors and/or volunteers to help!
 The students insist on continuing with the development of the autonomous vehicle, which they find more intriguing than the box.
 However I consider the technical challenges of such a project as well as the absence of a dedicated IT educator to be showstoppers.
 With the market literally begging for related skills, it would be a loss if we do not cultivate the interest and talent of these motivated young students…

 Finally, I would like to thank the students who have made this initiative come to life and thrive as well as the tutors who have voluntarily provided valuable help: Lefteris Spartalis, Konstantinos Manolios and Nikos Chalvatzakis.